ShavuhaCode/UnitDroidPermissions/README.md

 ## EXAMPLE CODE

-The following code requests *ACCESS_FINE_LOCATION* permission (it must be declared in *AndroidManifest*) when bottom-right corner of the screen is touched:
+The following code requests *RECORD_AUDIO* permission (it must be declared in *AndroidManifest*) when bottom-right corner of the screen is touched:

 ```csharp
 public async void RequestPermission()